 The pastor and Samantha decided she should stay home on Sundays for awhile, but that she could do a private bible study with him during the week.
 He would review the message from the week before and then they could pray together.

 She described to me a very long process of manipulation and control which began that first week.
-By the end of the sixth month, they began their affair.
+By the end of the sixth month, they began having sex.
 By the end of the year, he was talking about leaving the ministry, his wife, and moving to a different town so they could be together.
 However, when she would bring up the realities of leaving their spouses, he ridiculed her and got angry.
 He then would push her away for several weeks.

 This began a long and painful process.
 By the time his denomination was done interviewing people, six more women came forward to admit they had been having affairs with him.
 All of them had difficult marriages.
 One of the women was having sex with him at the same time as Samantha.